-The Hairstylist Foundation program curriculum introduces students to the basics of hair cuts, styles, shampoo and scalp treatments.
-Students are also trained to chemically treat hair using colour and permanent treatments, and the business and communication skills required in a salon environment.
+Students are introduced to the basics of haircuts, styles, shampoo and scalp treatments s well as the training needed to chemically treat hair using colour and permanent treatments.
+Students will also learn the business and communication skills that are required to work in a salon environment.

 Well-trained hairstylists are in constant demand in every community.
 Graduates who have obtained their ITA Red Seal certification are qualified to secure employment in large or small salons, or they may wish to open their own business.
 The following career opportunities are available to program graduates: hairstylist, technician, platform artist, salon management, cruise ship salon operator, film stylist, instructor, inspector, examiner, and salesperson.

 Questions?
 Check our Frequently Asked Questions section.

 • Grade 10 English, OR Grade 11 Communications, OR Career and College Preparation ENGL 030 (Advanced/Grade 10) with C+ or higher;

 • Grade 10 Math (Apprenticeship and Workplace Math), OR Career and College Preparation MATH 030 (Intermediate Developmental Math), MATH 031(Intermediate Trades Math) or MATH 035 (Intermediate Algebraic Math) with C+ or higher.